Bolton in Bloom – History

 2019

 The ethos for Bolton in Bloom remains to keep the village as attractive as possible, litter free and the verges tidy.
 We have volunteers looking after plants, providing plants and watering.
-Some of the planters are going to be replaced.
+Rowan Hastwell is coordinating the sponsors of the various planters around the village.

 We have been supported by the Parish Council.
 The school has been supported by Bolton in Bloom during Nature Week.
 The school has also been involved with the stone bench project.